ambs/Config-AutoConf/README.md

       }
     );

+This function will return a true value (1) if the member is found.

 If _aggregate_ aggregate has _member_ member, preprocessor macro HAVE\__aggregate_\__MEMBER_ (in all capitals, with spaces and dots replaced by underscores) is defined.